-The Métis community together with its regional organization are also invited to report on other opportunities as may be identified by the regional collective.
+The community and regional organization are also invited to report on other opportunities as may be identified by the community.

 Financial Management and Accounting

 An accounting suitable for third-party audit must be kept of all activities and money spent, and submitted to the NWMO every six months for the duration of participation in this program.